In nearly 20 years in this book marketing business, I’ve been asked how to get your book noticed on Amazon more times than I can count.

 As of 2017 Data Guy reported that half of all print books and 90% of all eBooks were being purchased on Amazon.

 It means people are viewing and deciding whether or not to buy your book based on a tiny, thumbnail version online.

-So your cover needs to be powerful.
+So step 1 to figuring out how to get your book noticed on Amazon is a powerful cover.
 The title needs to be bold and clear.
 Overall, the cover needs to speak to your genre and reflect what those readers like.